 9:00 AM – 9:45 – Start your day the right way

 Make sure you’ve filled your belly with a large breakfast as you’ve got a lot of activities to pack into your day to make the most of your time here in Cardiff.
 You may want to add an extra shot to your morning coffee or go large on your order.

 As your first stop of the day is a tour of Cardiff Castle we would recommend having breakfast in the Keep Terrace Bistro which offers a selection of scrumptious breakfasts and daily chef’s specials.
-The café has the best view in Cardiff, you can relax inside or sit out on the terrace and take in the spectacular views of the Castle.
+You can relax inside or sit out on the terrace and take in the spectacular views of the Castle.

 10:00 – 12:00 – Time for a Tour

-Cardiff Castle is without a doubt Cardiff’s most iconic landmark and most popular tourist attraction and there’s good reason for it too, it’s steeped with rich history and has tales of hauntings.
-Discover more behind the walls and find a secret rooftop garden, a Norman keep, wartime shelters, ‘Firing Line’ military museum and beautifully restored rooms.
+Cardiff Castle is without a doubt Cardiff’s most iconic landmark and most popular tourist attraction and with good reason.
+It’s steeped in history and has tales of hauntings.
+Discover the secret rooftop garden, Norman keep, wartime shelters, ‘Firing Line’ military museum and beautifully restored rooms.
 It really is a sight to behold!

-The full cost of entry to the castle with the tour included is £16 for an adult and just under £12 for a Child.
-The tour takes approximately an hour and you’ll want to spend an extra hour to explore the castle grounds and take a selfie from the top of the Norman keep.
+The full cost of entry to the castle with the tour included is £17.25 for an adult and £12 for a child.
+The tour takes approximately an hour and you’ll want to allow an extra hour to explore the Castle grounds and take a selfie from the top of the Norman keep.

 12:00 -13:00 – Park life